simonguozirui/simonguozirui.github.io/_posts/2022-08-31-product-anyscale.md

 ![](/images/products/anyscale-product.svg)

-I worked the managed service of Ray, called Anyscale.
+I worked on the managed service of Ray, called Anyscale through my internship there.